On cubic torsors, biextensions and Severi-Brauer varieties over Abelian varieties: Characterizing the homogeneous irreducible Severi-Brauer varieties in terms of cubic structures

 with group law

-Then $\G(\delta)$ is a nondegenerate central extension:
+Then $\G(\delta)$ is a nondegenerate central extension

 it is the nondegenerate central extension determined by the nondegenerate alternating form \eqref{theta:non:deg:alt:form}.
-Conversely, the commutator of each nondegenerate central extension:
+Conversely, the commutator of each nondegenerate central extension

-determines a nondegenerate alternating form, with shape \eqref{theta:non:deg:alt:form}. } \item[(iv)]{ By considering the elementary divisor vector $\delta$ of $e$, it follows that the nondegenerate central extension \eqref{non:deg:central:ext:theta:structure} is equivalent to the nondegenerate central extension \eqref{normal:form:central:extension}.
+determines a nondegenerate alternating form, with shape \eqref{theta:non:deg:alt:form}. } \item{ By considering the vector $\delta$, it follows that the nondegenerate central extension \eqref{non:deg:central:ext:theta:structure} is equivalent to the nondegenerate central extension \eqref{normal:form:central:extension}.
 Finally, our discussion implies, that each nondegenerate alternating form \eqref{theta:non:deg:alt:form} determines an irreducible weight $1$ representation (namely that of $\G(\delta)$ for $\delta$ the elementary divisor vector of $e$).
-Conversely, for a given elementary divisor vector $\delta$, there is a unique alternating form and irreducible weight $1$ representation of this shape. } \end{enumerate}
+Conversely, for a given such vector $\delta$, there is a unique alternating form and irreducible weight $1$ representation of this shape. } \end{itemize}